Shoilee/dh_entity_linking_v2/workflow/dataConversion/conversion_specification.md

 # Concerns:
 - can I use type crm:E22_Human-Made_Object for all objects?
 - if some input is NULL, I still end up adding a intermidiatry node or blank node for it.
+How do I get rid of it?
 - Do I consider "medium" as material or shall I consider this field as linguistic description as example given in Linkedart.
     ```
         @prefix crm: <http://www.cidoc-crm.org/cidoc-crm/> .